 The program in occupational therapy is on the graduate level.
-Pre-occupational therapy programs are provided in the department of kinesiology and the department of health and recreation professions.
+Pre-occupational therapy programs are available in the exercise science program and the recreational therapy program. department of kinesiology and the department of health and recreation professions.
 In addition, students wishing to explore occupational therapy as a career option should enroll in